Docs/TypeScript/Prompt Templates

 ---

-Create a React component named $1 with features: $@
+Create a React component named {{arg.1}} with features: {{arg.all}}

 Usage: /component Button "onClick handler" "disabled support"